aspects19/geminate/README.md

 ##

-Thanks for checking out the Weather App! 🌦️ Feel free to open issues, fork the repository, or contribute to making it even better!
+Thanks for checking out the Geminate!
+Feel free to open issues, fork the repository, or contribute to making it even better!